lavieencode/js-playlist/README.md

 *Provided files*: style.css, index.html (static)

-As always, please feel free to push changes if you have suggestions on cleaner or more efficient code! :)
+As always, please feel free to create a pull request if you have suggestions on cleaner or more efficient code! :)